Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: CMM Field Operational System

 where $N_{pos}$ is the number of positive anchors and $\beta_{loc}$, $\beta_{cls}$ and $\beta_{dir}$ are set as $2$, $1$, and $0.2$.

-\subsubsection{3D Multi-Object Tracking}
+\subsection{3D Multi-Object Tracking}

-To build a real-world system, time delay and computational requirements are important factors.
-DeepSORT, due to its satisfactory performance in a high frame rate with low computational resources, is adapted in our CMM FOS for multi-object tracking (MOT).
-However, the original DeepSORT is mainly defined for MOT on image data, i.e. the 2D object tracking, and is not compatible with object detection with 3D bounding boxes.
-Thus, we design an enhanced DeepSORT, named 3D DeepSORT, which can resolve objects with 3D locations.
-To be specific, 2D location information is filtered from the 3D detection results and the 2D location data will be fed into the DeepSORT model to generate the 2D MOT results, i.e. unique identification (ID) number for each object.
-Then, a Euclidean distance-based data matching algorithm is designed to generate the enhanced 3D MOT results.
-Algorithm~\ref{alg:deep sort} demonstrates the details.
+For real-time 3D MOT, we propose \textit{3DSORT} by adding 3D object matching on DeepSORT~\cite{chen2020edge}.
+To be specific, 2D location information is filtered from the 3D detection results, and the 2D location data is fed into the DeepSORT model to generate the 2D MOT results, i.e., unique identification (ID) number for each object.
+Then, a Euclidean distance-based 3D object matching algorithm is designed to generate the enhanced 3D MOT results.
+Algorithm~\ref{alg:deep sort} demonstrates the details of 3DSORT.

-where $N_{Dbbx}$ and $N_{Tbbx}$ are the numbers of the detection bounding boxes and 2D tracking boxes from DeepSORT.
-Additionally, $id$ represents the tracking identification number for each unique object.
+where $N_{Dbbx}$ and $N_{Tbbx}$ are the numbers of the detection bounding boxes and 2D tracking boxes, respectively.
+Additionally, $id$ represents the tracking identification number for each unique object. $d_o$ is the matching distance which is defined as $0.2m$.

-\subsubsection{Geo-localization}
+\subsection{Geo-localization}

 To endow the perception data with more generality, the geo-referencing of the point cloud is developed in this work.
-However, the output $T_{boxes}$ from the 3D MOT is calculated based on the Horizontal-LiDAR Coordinate, i.e. a Cartesian Coordinate centered with the sensor installed evenly.
-Thus, the input of the geo-localization data, i.e. the $T_{boxes}$ from Algorithm~\ref{alg:deep sort}, is then fed into several transformation processes to transform the object location information to Geodetic Coordinate, i.e. latitude, longitude, and altitude.
-There are three transformations: 1) from the horizontal-LiDAR coordinate to the real LiDAR coordinate; 2) from the real LiDAR coordinate to the Geocentric Earth-centered Earth-fixed (ECEF) coordinate; and 3) from ECEF coordinate to the geodetic coordinate (i.e., latitude, longitude, and altitude).
+However, the output $T_{boxes}$ from the 3D MOT is calculated based on the Horizontal-LiDAR Coordinate, i.e., a Cartesian Coordinate centered with the sensor installed evenly.
+Thus, the input of the geo-localization data, i.e., the $T_{boxes}$ from Algorithm~\ref{alg:deep sort}, is then fed into a multi-step transformation process to transform the object location information to Geodetic Coordinate, i.e., latitude, longitude, and altitude.
+There are three steps: 1) from the horizontal-LiDAR coordinate to the real LiDAR coordinate; 2) from the real LiDAR coordinate to the Geocentric Earth-centered Earth-fixed (ECEF) coordinate; and 3) from ECEF coordinate to the geodetic coordinate (i.e., latitude, longitude, and altitude).
 Specifically, the World Geodetic System 1984 (WGS84) is applied for the geo-transformation.
-The transformation from the Horizontal LiDAR coordinate to the ECEF coordinate system is shown as Eq.~\ref{eq:geo-loc}.
+The transformation from the Horizontal LiDAR coordinate to the ECEF coordinate system is shown in Eq.~\ref{eq:geo-loc}.